 What is Time Based Answering Service Pricing?

-Modern telephone answering services charge by the minute.
+The best telephone answering services charge by the minute.
 It's the most fair and accurate way to account for the work they do for you.
 In the answering service industry, this is known as work time.
 Think of them as your staff on demand where you are only paying someone when they are actually working.

 This includes when the operator is speaking with callers, documenting information, and relaying that information to you.
 It also includes the time when updates are made to your account.